Amsterdam: Economy

 The adjoining municipality of Amstelveen is the location of KPMG International's global headquarters.
-Other non-Dutch companies have chosen to settle in communities surrounding Amsterdam since they allow freehold property ownership, whereas Amsterdam retains ground rent.
+Other non-Dutch companies have chosen to settle in communities surrounding Amsterdam, for they allow freehold property ownership, whereas Amsterdam retains ground rent.

 The Amsterdam Stock Exchange (AEX), now part of Euronext, is the world's oldest stock exchange and, due to Brexit, has overtaken LSE as the largest bourse in Europe.
 It is near Dam Square in the city centre.

+Amsterdam-Noord is also home to the Energy Transition Campus Amsterdam, Shell's technology centre, which was opened in 2021 to start-ups, companies and research institutions as a shared research and testing site for energy technologies.

 Port of Amsterdam

 The Port of Amsterdam is the fourth-largest port in Europe, the 38th largest port in the world, and the second-largest port in the Netherlands by metric tons of cargo.
 In 2014, the Port of Amsterdam had a cargo throughput of 97,4 million tons of cargo, which was mostly bulk cargo.
 Amsterdam has the biggest cruise port in the Netherlands with more than 150 cruise ships every year.
 In 2019, the new lock in IJmuiden opened; since then, the port has been able to grow to 125 million tonnes in capacity.